-This is what most companies focus on the most because everyone thinks once customers use their product for a little bit, everyone would fall in love with it, but users just don’t give them the chance.
+This is what companies focus on the most because everyone thinks once customers use their product for a little bit, everyone would fall in love with it, if only users would give them the chance!

-When users are learning about the tools to use your product, they do not want to read a big guide to begin – no one likes to read the manuals.
-Nor do they want to watch a 8-minute video tutorial.
-Users want to quickly start trying it, and they want to feel SMART doing it.
+When users are learning about the steps in using your product, they do not want to read a big guide to begin – no one likes to read the manuals.
+Nor do they want to watch a 8-minute tutorial video.
+Users want to quickly start trying it, and they want to feel smart doing it.
 The Development & Accomplishment Core Drive (#2) is essential at this phase.

 This is best accomplished through means of an interactive but step-by-step tutorial where you get the user to commit to the Desired Actions you designed, and rewarding them with small High-Fives (Game Technique #17) once they accomplish it.

 LinkedIn’s simple progress bar is a great example to help users get through the onboarding process.
 When users fill in some items in their profile, the progress bar will move up to 30%, 40%, 60%.
 This makes it very clear what the site wants users to do, how to do it, and emotionally rewards them for doing the Desired Actions.

 Mastering the Onboarding Process can get your users to start participate in your game with more excitement and motivation.

 The onboarding phase ends when your users are fully equipped and they are ready to take on the journey on their own.

 The Third Phase in the Player’s Journey is: Scaffolding